opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

 43     Before I turn to consider the appellant’s specific arguments, it would be useful to briefly revisit the principles governing the appellate court’s power to interfere with findings of fact made by

 the trial judge.
-In _Ramis a/l Muniandy v PP_ [2001] 3 SLR 534, the Court of Appeal held at [31]:
+In _Ramis a/l Muniandy v PP_ <span class="citation">[2001] 3 SLR 534</span>, the Court of Appeal held at [31]:

  The principles governing the role of an appellate court in reviewing a trial judge’s findings of fact are settled.
-It is clear that an appellate court will not easily disturb findings of fact unless they are clearly reached against the weight of evidence (see eg Lim Ah Poh v PP [1992] 1 SLR 713 and Sundara Moorthy Lankatharan v PP [1997] 3 SLR 464).
-The appellate court will be particularly slow to overturn the trial judge’s findings of fact where they hinge on the trial judge’s assessment of the credibility and veracity of witnesses , unless they can be shown to be plainly wrong or against the weight of the evidence (see Yap Giau Beng Terence v PP [1998] 3 SLR 656 and Tan Hung Yeoh v PP [1999] 3 SLR 93). [emphasis added]
+It is clear that an appellate court will not easily disturb findings of fact unless they are clearly reached against the weight of evidence (see eg Lim Ah Poh v PP <span class="citation">[1992] 1 SLR 713</span> and Sundara Moorthy Lankatharan v PP <span class="citation">[1997] 3 SLR 464</span>).
+The appellate court will be particularly slow to overturn the trial judge’s findings of fact where they hinge on the trial judge’s assessment of the credibility and veracity of witnesses , unless they can be shown to be plainly wrong or against the weight of the evidence (see Yap Giau Beng Terence v PP <span class="citation">[1998] 3 SLR 656</span> and Tan Hung Yeoh v PP <span class="citation">[1999] 3 SLR 93</span>). [emphasis added]

 In the light of this established rule, I noted at the outset that the district judge’s grounds of decision in this case clearly demonstrated that the credibility and veracity of the witnesses before him were crucial to the findings of fact now sought to be overturned.
 Bearing these considerations in mind, I now turn to the arguments raised before me.